Cereal

 Daniel: Sure did, I thought it might be something like that.

-[Note: The sign for "DRY" is to drag an "X" from
+The sign for "DRY" moves from

 left to right

-across your lips.
-The handshape stays in the form of an "X," palm down,
+finger, changes into an X and stays in the form of an "X," palm down,

-move it into an "x" while dragging it to the right.
-Either way is
+change it into an "x" while dragging it to the right.
+The point is, DRY

-Additional reading for you overachievers:
+More notes and additional reading for you overachievers:

 In a message dated 4/11/2005 7:58:03 PM Pacific Daylight Time, gbrotherton@_____